learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 13.11.
-How do you define property on Object constructor?
+## Q. How do you define property on Object constructor?

 The Object.defineProperty() static method is used to define a new property directly on an object, or modifies an existing property on an object, and returns the object.